Understanding Importance of Planning Emergencies

 It also gives an idea about risk management that is required at any workplace to control the risks to protect employees and others.
 It is very important for everyone in the organisation to follow, learn and implement the emergency plan.
 As it gives direction to the employees on how to react to emergencies without worsening the problem.
 Lack of resources, availability of trained personnel, work equipment, and other work supplies can have a substantial impact in an emergency.

-Benefits of having the emergency plan:
+Benefits of having the emergency management plan:

 - Well prepared plan promotes health & safety and preparedness for any crisis and helps the organisation to enhance the health and safety culture.